 Which Program Should I Choose?

-The degree program you choose depends on whether you already have a law degree from an accredited institution.
+The degree program you choose depends on whether you are looking to practice in the United States and/or already have a law degree from an accredited institution.

-If you still aren’t sure which program would best fit your career goals, contact our Graduate Legal Programs team using the form on this page.
+If you still aren’t sure which program would best fit your career goals, contact a law admissions counselor at firstname.lastname@example.org.

 LLM Application Timeline